okuma10/Keyframe-Nudge/README.md

 ### Grease
 Scripts work with `grease pencil keyframes`, found in the grease pencil editor in the Dope Sheet.
+**Note** : As with scripts that work with `object keyframes`, scripts that work with `grease pencil keyframes` are dependant on selection.
+So be mindful of your selections.
+Blender has the bad habbit of leaving selections active unless user deselects.
 * [x] Push\Pull
 * [] Nudge
 * [] Hold For